On Continuity of Separately Convex Preferences and Correspondences: Proofs of the Results

 \lm Let $X$ be a non-empty and convex subset of $\Re^n.$ Then $\mbox{\nf ri}X$ is non-empty, and for all $x\in \mbox{\nf ri}X, y\in \mbox{\nf cl}X$ and all $\lambda\in [0,1),$ $y\lambda x \in \mbox{\nf ri}X.$ \lmm

 \prf[Proof of Theorem \ref{thm_linear_main}] The forward direction is obvious.
 For the backward direction, assume $F:X\tra Y$ has convex and linearly open upper sections and open lower sections.
-First, we show that $F$ has open upper sections, that is $F(x)$ is open for all $x\in X$.
-Assume towards a contradiction that there exists $x_0\in X$ such that $F(x_0)$ is not open (in $Y$), hence there exists $y\in F(x_0)$ such that $y$ is not an interior point of $F(x_0)$.
-Note that $F(x_0)$ is convex and has infinitely many elements.
-Let $\mathcal H_{y}$ denote the set of all supporting hyperplanes of $F(x_0)$ at ${y}$ in the affine space generated by $F(x_0)$, and for all $h\in \mathcal H_{y}$, let $H_h$ denote the closed half-space determined by $h$ that contains $F(x_0)$.
+We first show that $F$ has open upper sections, that is, $F(x)$ is open in $Y$ for all $x\in X$; we then show that $\operatorname{gr}F$ is open.